 You may have heard of Abby and Brittany Hensel before, either on Oprah, in Time Magazine, or on their TLC TV special.
-For those who don't know about these two unusual girls, here's a little of the backstory: Abigail and Brittany Hensel are a set of conjoined twins that share a body but have two separate heads.
+For those who don't know about these two sisters, though, Abigail and Brittany Hensel are a set of conjoined twins that share a body but have two separate heads.
 They are completely different people; they simply happen to share a torso, arms, and legs.
-This, naturally, raises a lot of questions, and the Hensel Twins have many times offered to answer some of the more common questions the public is dying to know.
+This, naturally, raises a lot of questions, and the Hensel twins have many times offered to answer some of the more common questions the public is dying to know.

-So, if you're curious about these two young ladies, often mistaken as one person, read on.
+So, if you're curious about these two young ladies, often mistaken as one person, keep reading.
 Abby and Brittany are definitely miraculous in more ways than you might imagine.

 Conjoined twins are very rare.
-It is estimated that only one in every 200,000 births is that of a conjoined twin, and the results of these births are rarely happy ones.
-Less than 1% of conjoined twins survive infancy.
-There may be fewer than 12 sets of conjoined twins alive today, and Abby and Brittany are one such set.
+It is estimated that only one in every 200,000 births results in conjoined twins, and these births are rarely happy ones.
+Up to 60% of births result in a stillborn child, and less than 1% of conjoined twins survive infancy.
+As such, there may be fewer than 12 sets of conjoined twins alive today, and Abby and Brittany are one of them.

 Their Internal Organs Are A Unique Mix Of Shared And Individual